vincenterc/hs-blog-gen/README.md

-# hs-blog
+# hs-blog-gen

-A simple blog generator.
+A simple blog generator in Haskell.

 ### References: